mech/Notes/HR/jobline.md

 * [Create and share polls](https://github.com/daryl/qstn)
 * When there is new staff, those with no StaffLeave entitlement or year specified cannot take unpaid leave.
 Maybe we need to be more up-front broadcasting system to May/Amy to prepare the setup first.
 * ["Helping you DISCOVER a special thing: SELF"](http://joshsummers.co.uk/2015/02/16/Lego-1981-Beautiful-Advert/)
+* For Timesheet, let CA opt-in to work on Public Holiday, instead of having them opt-out when they press the "default" hours to pre-filled the working hours.
+* Case study for extensions.
+See Docker Machine's provider concept or Vagrant provider concept.
+If Jobline need any customisation for our customer, we can use such provider concept.
+Like Manpower Staffing cannot login, etc.. instead of hardcoding emails into the Dashboard controller.

 ```
 /cc @simon, @mech, @amy